sudarshanbashyal/DMA-Week-1/README.md

 The coding challenge for the first week was to make some edits to the Week - 1 task so that the application looked good in both horizontal and vertical orientation.
 This was done by chaning the entire layout of the buttons and the textview.

+This branch has also been merged with the master branch.

 ## Portrait Orientation
 <img src="gifs/vertical_layout.gif" width="300"/>